-Arthrocentesis is a common procedure with few risks, and patients usually recover quickly.
-Some patients may resume activities immediately, while others may be told to rest the affected joint from anywhere between 4 to 24 hours.

-Some patients may be advised that they will need someone to drive them home following the procedure.
+While some patients may resume activities immediately after arthrocentesis, others may be told to rest the affected joint from anywhere between 4 to 24 hours.
+These patients may be required to have another person drive them home following the procedure.

-Local anesthetics such as lidocaine typically wear off in 2 to 4 hours, so patients may feel an increase in pain shortly after leaving the doctor’s office.
+Local anesthetics, such as lidocaine, typically wear off in 2 to 4 hours,1 so patients may feel an increase in pain shortly after leaving the doctor’s office.
 It is common to have mild soreness for a day or two after the procedure.

-Arthrocentesis Potential Risks and Complications
+Arthrocentesis Risks and Complications

 - The patient may have an allergic reaction to the anesthetic.

-- Moderate to extreme swelling
+- Moderate to extreme re-swelling

 - Discoloration or rash around the injection area